MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent-salesforce.md

 1. **Save** the page.
 1. From the list of pages, select **Security** for the **Sales Agent Summary** page and configure the page to be accessable to the appropriate profiles.

+> [!TIP]
+> If your leads are stored in an object other than the standard **Lead** object, you'll need to modify the code above to replace all references to the **Lead** object with the one that stores your leads.

 ### Add the summary to the lead page
 1. Open the **Lead Record Page** in the **Lightning App Builder** by navigating to a lead, selecting the setup icon, and choosing **Edit Page**.
 1. In the left panel of the editor, search for the **Visualforce** component.